-I have always been interested in finding ways to reduce my household waste and create natural fertilizers for my garden.
+I’ve always been interested in finding ways to reduce household waste and create natural fertilizers for my garden.
 That’s why I decided to build my own DIY worm bin for vermicomposting.
 Vermicomposting is the process of using worms to decompose organic waste into nutrient-rich compost, also known as vermicompost.

 A worm bin can be made from a variety of materials, such as plastic containers, wooden boxes, or even a repurposed bathtub.
 The container should be shallow, no more than 12 inches deep, to allow for proper air circulation and moisture control.